2023 Intensive Care Nursing

 Course duration

-- Clinical Practice runs over 10 months with lectures conducted during eight hour study days that occur once a month.
+- Clinical Practice (Semester 1 & 2) runs concurrently with Intensive Care Nursing units over 10 months with lectures conducted during 2 eight-hour study days per month.
+All lectures are delivered in a face-to-face format

 Affiliation with Australian Catholic University (ACU)